carollingian/carollingian/README.md

 # 👩‍💻Carolina Campos
 Hey, nice to meet you!
 I'm a Computer Engineering undergraduate student at Universidade de Brasília, Brazil.
-I'm also currently studying Fullstack Development at Santander Bootcamp 2023 and <diversidadeTech/> program by Ília Digital and ITalents.
+I'm also currently studying Fullstack Development at Santander Bootcamp 2023 and diversidadeTech Fullstack program by Ília Digital and ITalents.

 ### 🤝😁 Let's reach out!